 There are many elements that combine to create a brand experience, writes the team at GoConqr.
 But your brand can be harmed if just one of these elements isn’t in harmony with the consistent message and image you’re trying to portray.

 “The aesthetic aspects of a brand–signage, store design, logo consistency–convey a very important first impression.
+When you go out and you see the name and logo of a company on their shop face, you glance inside because you’re intrigued.
+Some companies might have even found some flagpoles for sale online and hoisted their logo up on one of them for everyone to see.
+This is where the customer immediately gets drawn in.
+Even something unusual makes them want to know more.
 However more likely than not, it is the intangible elements such as customer service and product quality that leave the more lasting impression.
 And unfortunately, that’s the most difficult part of managing.”

 Keeping any part of your brand experience consistent isn’t easy when your business and customers are spread across a region or across the country.
 But therein lies the opportunity: In a world of chameleons looking to blend in, a multi-location business with a strong, clear and powerfully consistent message can really stand out.